Tommy Chong

-Thomas B. Kin Chong (born May 24, 1938) is a Canadian comedian, actor, musician and activist.
-He is known for his marijuana-themed Cheech & Chong comedy albums and movies with Cheech Marin, as well as playing the character Leo on Fox's That '70s Show.
+Thomas B. Kin Chong (born May 24, 1938) is a Canadian and American comedian, actor, musician and activist.
+He is known for his role/inspiration in the marijuana industry, his marijuana-themed Cheech & Chong comedy albums and movies with Cheech Marin, and playing the character Leo on Fox's That '70s Show.
 He became a naturalized United States citizen in the late 1980s.